Meet the Institute’s New Research Fellows

-Seema Shaw, MD, MPH (MSBI Residency in Urban Family Medicine, New York, 2015): I was born and raised in Houston, TX and left after high school.
+Seema Shah, MD, MPH (MSBI Residency in Urban Family Medicine, New York, 2015): I was born and raised in Houston, TX and left after high school.
 I did anthropology undergraduate in Chicago and my MD/MPH training in Atlanta at Emory.
 Family medicine residency brought me to New York City, and I have stayed on for fellowships in reproductive health and research training.

 Cynthia Calixte, MD (University of Maryland Family Medicine Residency, Baltimore, 2016): I am from Long Island.
 I grew up in Valley Stream.
 I attended City College and was part of the Sophie Davis BS/MD program.

 Olivia Perlmutt, MD (Columbia University Family Medicine Residency, New York, 2016): I grew up in Chapel Hill, a university town full of intellectual stimulation and natural beauty.
 I will always think of myself as a North Carolinian, even if I don’t agree with much of the current political environment.
 For my adult life, I’ve spent time back and forth between North Carolina, Providence Rhode Island and New York City.
 I’m finishing up my Family Medicine Residency at New York Presbyterian-Columbia, a place that has given me an excellent foundation for urban family medicine.
 Much of my family is still based in NC, while others have settled in New York City, and my mother’s side is scattered around Denmark.
 We bounce back and forth in between, balancing the sound of cicadas with taxi cabs.

 Institute: What draws you to research, and what do you look forward to about the two year research fellowship?